danny-R/JpgPng-Large_Renamer/README.md

+# Important Notes
+this application is no longer of any use altogether.

 This app run Terminal and write with C#.
 ".jpg-large" and ".png-lage" files in selected directories rename to .jpg , .png.